-Users have a finite amount of memory available in their Hex projects.
+There is a finite amount of memory available in Hex projects.
 On rare occasions, you may find that you are running our of memory in your environment.
 These errors commonly come in the form of Python MemoryErrors.
 The MemoryError message in the top and bottom left corners of this error screenshot are good indicators that the code in this cell caused the kernel to run out of memory.

 Although there is an upper bound on how much memory you will be able to use in any project, there are a few strategies described below to help you reduce the amount of memory your project needs.